madalinagriza/maky-frontend/README.md

 ## API integration structure

-- `src/services/apiClient.ts`: shared Axios instance with base URL, JSON headers, and error normalization.
+- `src/services/apiClient.ts`: shared Axios instance with base URL, JSON headers, and consistent error handling.
-- `src/services/healthService.ts`: sample service calling `/api/health`; replace or extend as real endpoints go live.
-- `src/composables/useServerStatus.ts`: Vue composable that handles loading/error state, ready to be reused inside components.
+- `src/services/userAccountService.ts`: thin wrappers around each `/api/UserAccount/*` endpoint (register, login, changePassword, etc.).
+- `src/types/userAccount.ts`: request/response payload contracts mirrored from `API_SPEC.md`.
-- `src/App.vue`: renders the status card and demonstrates how to trigger service calls from the UI.
+- `src/App.vue`: the authentication UI that switches between Register and Login, talks to the service layer, and surfaces success/error feedback.

-Because there are no API routes yet, the button in the UI simply illustrates the flow; once the backend exposes `/api/health` (or any other endpoint) the same structure will surface real data.
-Add additional files inside `src/services` and `src/composables` to keep API interactions consistent.
+Use `VITE_API_BASE_URL` when deploying (Render instructions below); locally, the Axios client defaults to `/api`, which the dev server proxies to `http://localhost:8000`.

+## Using the auth playground

+1. Run the backend that implements the `UserAccount` endpoints (see `API_SPEC.md`).
+2. Start the frontend (`npm run dev`) and open http://localhost:8080.
+3. Choose **Register** or **Log in**, fill out the form, and submit.
+The page shows a success toast with the returned user identifier or an error message bubbled up from the API.
+4. Extend the UI by importing other helpers from `userAccountService.ts` (change password, update credentials, etc.).

 ## Additional scripts